 I feel like you are on tour forever, so I’m wondering how you enjoy playing live, and the whole experience.
 Having seen you live, your voice must take a beating.

 I've been getting in a better spot with that.
-I was having voice troubles at one point, but I honestly just got a vocal processor that adds a little bit of distortion so that I could sing a little bit less hard on this upcoming tour.
+I was having voice troubles at one point, but I honestly just got a vocal processor that adds a little bit of distortion so that I could sing a little bit less hard on tour.
 It's really when sickness comes into the can't really do anything about.
-If you get a cough on tour that's destroys your vocal chords, it makes it really difficult to do the job properly.
+If you geta cough on tour that's destroys your vocal chords, it makes it really difficult to do the job properly.

 They have been incredible.
 I mean every night was rowdy and fun.
 I have been playing some of these album songs for the first time to people, which has been cool.
 The part I enjoy most is that hitting a mark of feeling like we're getting better at something.
 I know they're songs that I sing better now because we did them every day for seven weeks.